Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 What can we do to help deter cancers from occurring?

-Is there affordable treatment for it?
+Is there affordable treatment for it and if so, what is it?

 How do I find a good physician who knows how to care for us?